edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

     database for a given section unless the two checksums are different indicating something has changed.

-    If you decide to go this route, add properties your ``Section`` as shown
+    If you decide to go this route, add properties to your ``Section`` as shown
     below:

     .. code-block:: sdl-diff